Vyral/base-template/_posts/2020-01-10-join-us-on-january-14.md

 {% include youtube.html %}

 You’re invited to our home staging and selling workshop.
-Join us on Tuesday, January 14, from 7:00 p.m. to 9:00 p.m. at our office here in Tenafly (25 Washington St.). **Get your complimentary tickets <u><a target="_blank" href="https://stacyesser.com/events">here.</a></u>** The seminar will cover everything you need to know about home staging, repairs, inspections, timing, pricing, and so much more.
-Even if you aren’t thinking about selling your home for another couple of years, getting a jump on all this stuff can be incredibly helpful down the road.&nbsp;
+Join us on Tuesday, January 14, from 7 p.m. to 9 p.m. at our office here in Tenafly (25 Washington St.). **Get your complimentary tickets <u><a target="_blank" href="https://stacyesser.com/events">here.</a></u>** The seminar will cover everything you need to know about home staging, repairs, inspections, timing, pricing, and so much more.
+Even if you aren’t thinking about selling your home for another couple of years, getting a jump on all of this stuff can be incredibly helpful down the road.&nbsp;

+If you have any questions about our event or real estate in general, please feel free to reach out to us by phone or email.
+We would love to help you.